 Our target weight for the Wagyu calves is 1400 lbs.
 Why so large?
 Because you are buying Wagyu beef.
 In order to get the best marbling then they need time to develop.
 A younger Wagyu calf is very good meat however, it does not make financial sense to process them before they reached their full potential.
 As mentioned earlier we sell F1 and F2 Wagyu.
 Full blood Wagyu will marble to a greater extent but, a median ground needs to be reached between quality and expense.
 Our F1 and F2 have produced high quality beef and appear to be at a cost that can be afforded by those other than the wealthy.

 What do you get when all is said and done?
 The cost of the 1400 lb.
-An F1 Wagyu calf is $3,200.
-An F2 Wagyu is $3,500.
-The variation in price is due to Wagyu percentage of the beef.
-The higher the percentage of Wagyu, the longer it takes to reach 1400 lbs and increases the expense.
+F1 Wagyu calf is $3,500.
+An F2 Wagyu is $4,000.
+The variation in price is due to Wagyu's percentage of the beef.
+The higher the percentage of Wagyu, the longer it takes to reach 1400 lbs, which increases the expense.
 However, you will not receive 1400 lbs of meat.
-First, the calf must be prepared for dry aging which involves removing the hide, head, internal organs etc..
-This is generally referred to as the hanging weight or carcass weight and is about 65% of the live weight.
-After the calf has hung for your requested amount of time, we like 14 days, then the processing can move forward.
-Drying, blood drainage, bones removal etc.. reduce the weight to 60-65% of the hanging weight.
+First, the calf is prepared for dry aging, which involves removing the hide, head, internal organs, etc. This is generally referred to as the "hanging weight" or "carcass weight", about 65% of the live weight.
+After the calf has hung for your requested amount of time, we like 14 days.
+Then the processing can move forward.
+Drying, blood drainage, bones removal, etc.. reduce the weight to 60-65%* of the hanging weight.
 The best way to convey what you should expect is through example.
 The last two calves we took to the processor produced the following:

 Foley Ranch is not a butcher shop.
 We only sell whole calves and not individual cuts of Wagyu beef.
 We understand this might limit potential customers that are not interested in a whole beef.
 Our suggestion would be, if you are interested in a superior grade of beef, that you might consider sharing a whole beef with a friend.